Mothcam/Mothcam/README.md

 > [!WARNING]
 > Changing the address to 0.0.0.0 means any and all other devices are able access the pi's syncthing page when syncthing is running on the pi.

-You can have syncthing running all the time by using the following commands (replace "user" with the Pi's username)
+You can have syncthing running at boot by using the following commands (replace "user" with the Pi's username)

 ````
 sudo systemctl enable syncthing@user